agateau/yokadi/README.md

 # What is it?

 Yokadi is a command-line oriented, SQLite powered, TODO list tool.
-It helps you organize all the things you have to do and you must not forget.
+It helps you organize all the things you have to do and must not forget.
 It aims to be simple, intuitive and very efficient.

-In Yokadi you manage projects, which contains tasks.
+In Yokadi you manage projects, which contain tasks.
 At the minimum, a task has a title, but it can also have a description, a due date, an urgency or keywords.
-Keywords can be any word that help you to find and sort your tasks.
+Keywords can be any word that help you find and sort your tasks.

 # Dependencies